Scout sign and salute: Salute or sign?

 Originally, Baden-Powell intended for Scouts to salute each other in greeting when they first saw each other for the first time using the "secret sign", or half-salute.
 This was regardless of whether the Scouts knew each other or not.
 Officers, such as Patrol Leaders, Scoutmasters, or members of the armed forces, were to be saluted with a full-salute.

 Full-salutes were also required at the hoisting of the Union Flag, the playing of the national anthem, or at funerals.

+By country

 Canada

 In Scouts Canada the salute is rendered vertically, palm out similar to British Army/Commonwealth salutes, except if the member is a Sea Scout where it is palm in/angled down (traditionally, to hide your 'dirty hands' from the ship's captain).
 Beaver Scouts in Canada use a variant of the two-fingered sign with the fingers bent forwards forming "teeth".
 When they move up to Cub Scouts part of the ceremony sometimes includes a Scouter straightening the fingers to change from the Beaver to Cub sign.